Shared moments, gentle routines and warm companionship help Abbeyfield residents feel enriched and more connected

 - Events and activities are available but optional, relaxed and shaped by resident interests.

-What social life means in Abbeyfield Sheltered Housing
+What social life means at Abbeyfield

 Social activities at Abbeyfield are designed to feel natural, warm and inclusive.
 There are no expectations and no pressure - just opportunities to enjoy time together.
+These may include:

 - Coffee mornings and shared meals